daominah/age_of_empires_ror_hd/README.md

 * For multiplayer, run file `EMPIRESX.EXE`.
   If someone uses a cheat code in the game, their units will be deleted, and they will be kicked from the game.

+How to witch units, civilizations balance updates to latest version [here](#definitive-edition-and-return-of-rome-balance).
+In the future, the latest balances will be considered the default.

 Guides on how to edit computer player behavior are in the directory [data2_daominah/doc](data2_daominah/doc/edit_computer_player.md).